makaroni4/makaroni4.com/_posts/2014-03-26-how-to-tune-guitar-with-ruby.markdown

 ---
 layout: post
 title:  "How to tune a guitar with Ruby and FFT"
+description: "Let's explore how FFT (Fast Fourier Transform) could be used in Ruby and try to tune a guitar."
 date: 2014-03-26
 categories: ruby hacking
 published: true